aniketphatak09/Goals-of-Glory/README.md

 # Issues, Challenges and solutions to get past them

-1. RGB LED Matrix Display driver:
+-RGB LED Matrix Display driver:

 a) Writing the driver function on our own was a challenge.
 We were able to easily glow a single row in the matrix.
 However, the challenge lied in glowing a single pixel value at a specified location.
 And lack of datasheet made it even more difficult.
 Once we got the control over glowing a single LED (check updateDisplay function as shown above), we were able to implement various functions to draw lines, digits, text, ball, and goalkeeper.